aristanetworks/avd/ansible_collections/arista/avd/examples/dual-dc-l3ls/README.md

 Since we are adding the EVPN DC GW functionality in DC2, we need to also add it in DC1.
 This is a snipped part of `ansible-avd-examples/dual-dc-l3ls/group_vars/DC1.yml` file where the changes need to occur:

+!!! note
+    This is a snipped part of `DC1.yml` reflecting the changes needed compared to single DC L3LS example.
+The goal is to configure EVPN DC GW functionality.

 ```yaml title="DC1.yml"
     DC1_L3_LEAF2:
       bgp_as: 65102